AleksVidmantas/frc-core/README.md

 of switch statements, stop; ask yourself, "Why?", and make it simpler.

 4. Modern Code Standards - This comes last as the following cover many code standards already.
-First is often times students first run-in with programming.
+First is often times students' first run-in with programming.
 By enforcing standards (found on our team page) sets students up for success.